11.1. Optimization

 11.1.1.1.
 Newton-Raphson Method

-The Newton-Raphson method, or just Newton’s method, uses lines that are tangent to the curve of a function to estimate where the function crosses the x-axis.
+As illustrated in figure Fig. 11.1, the Newton-Raphson method, or just Newton’s method, uses lines that are tangent to the curve of a function to estimate where the function crosses the \(x\) axis.

 The algorithm evaluates the function at a sequence of estimates until the root is found.